AABearBots/First-Closed-Doors-Competition/README.md

 Now is a good time to sit and think about your trading strategy.
 Do you have one?

-If you do have a strategy you wish to automate, then we are going to offer you a Trading Algobot template to start from: it's called [Mariam]( https://github.com/AAMasters/AAMariam-Trading-Bot).
-As her [README]( https://github.com/AAMasters/AAMariam-Trading-Bot/blob/master/README.md) file goes, Mariam is ideal as a “starting point laying out the proper ways to interact with the AACloud”.
+If you do have a strategy you wish to automate, then we are going to offer you a trading algobot template to start from: it's called [Mariam]( https://github.com/AAMasters/AAMariam-Trading-Bot).
+As her [README]( https://github.com/AAMasters/AAMariam-Trading-Bot/blob/master/README.md) file goes, Mariam is ideal as a "starting point laying out the proper ways to interact with the AACloud".
 However, her actual trading strategy is quite unusable.
 Start with Mariam if you are bringing your own logic.

 If you don't have a strategy or are not sure about starting out from scratch, we have a friend you might want to meet: this is [Artudito]( https://github.com/AAMasters/AAArtudito-Trading-Bot).
 Artudito is an accomplished trader.
 He uses linear regression channels to determine when to buy or sell.
 Check his [README]( https://github.com/AAMasters/AAArtudito-Trading-Bot/blob/master/README.md) file for more details.